Description

 International Regulations

 Peptide regulations vary by country.
-International purchasers are responsible for ensuring compliance with their local laws and regulations regarding peptide importation and research use.
+International purchasers are responsible for ensuring compliance with their local laws and regulations about peptide importation and research use.
 PrymaLab is not responsible for shipments seized by customs or violations of local regulations.

 Product Disclaimer